How Did Chiropractic Start? A Look at the History of Chiropractic Care

 Early chiropractic philosophy centered around three main ideas:

-The body has an innate ability to heal itself
+The body has an innate ability to heal itself.

-The nervous system controls overall health
+The nervous system controls overall health.

-Spinal alignment affects nerve function
+Spinal alignment affects nerve function.

 D.D.
 Palmer called spinal misalignments “vertebral subluxations.”
 While modern chiropractic care has evolved significantly since the late 1800s, spinal assessment and manual therapy remain central to practice.